Hippo to go public in $5 billion merger with Mark Pincus, Reid Hoffman-backed SPAC

 (Reuters) - Hippo Enterprises will go public through a $5 billion merger with a blank-check firm backed by Silicon Valley heavyweights Reid Hoffman and Mark Pincus, in a sign of rising interest in the fast-growing “insurtech” sector.

-The deal, announced on Thursday, comes when the COVID-19 pandemic has forced the insurance sector to rely heavily on technology to reach customers, helping the “insurtech” sector that uses artificial intelligence and big data.
+The deal, announced on Thursday, comes when the COVID-19 pandemic has forced the insurance sector to rely heavily on technology to reach customers, helping the “insurtech” sector, which uses artificial intelligence and big data.

 Founded in 2015, Palo Alto-based Hippo sells homeowners insurance online and the merger with special purpose acquisition company (SPAC) Reinvent Technology Partners Z will include a private investment of about $450 million and give it $1.2 billion in cash.

-Hippo’s SPAC merger follows the recent deals by CCC Information and Metromile Inc. The deals also underscore expectations that total value of premiums generated by insurtech platforms will exceed $556 billion in 2025, from $250 billion in 2020, according to a study by Juniper Research.
+SPACs are shell companies that raise funds through an IPO to take a private company public.

-SPACs are shell companies, which raise funds through an IPO to take a private company public.
+Morgan Stanley and Goldman Sachs provided financial advice to Hippo, with Barclays acting in the same capacity for Reinvent.
+The respective legal advisers were Latham & Watkins LLP and Sullivan & Cromwell LLP.

-Reporting by Sohini Podder and Noor Zainab Hussain in Bengaluru; Editing by Bernard Orr and Sriraj Kalluvila
+Reporting by Sohini Podder and Noor Zainab Hussain in Bengaluru and David French in New York; Editing by Sriraj Kalluvila and Steve Orlofsky

 Our Standards: The Thomson Reuters Trust Principles.